OpenSourcePharmaFoundation/ospf-ayurveda-kg/README.md

 ### DisGeNET
 This provides gene-drug associations compiled from several sources.
 For this project, our raw data was the download of all gene-drug associations for 'Oral Mucositis' and 'Stomatitis.'
 This can be downloaded from here: https://www.disgenet.org/browser/0/1/1/C1568868::C0038362/_a/_b./ in .xlsx format.
 ### DrugBank
 This contains information on the therapeutic targets of various drugs.
 We used it to extract the drug targets of existing drugs for 4 indications similar to Oral Mucositis.
-Raw data is not available since it was scraped from the web programmatically, without manual download.
+Raw data is not available since it was scraped from the web programmatically.
 ### Indian Medicinal Plants, Phytochemistry And Therapeutics (IMPPAT)
 This contains information on the phytochemicals in different plant parts and therapeutic uses of plants commonly used in Indian Ayurveda.
-Raw data is not available since it was scraped from the web programmatically, without manual download.
+Raw data is not available since it was scraped from the web programmatically.
+### PubChem
+We used PubChem to extract information on the chemical-gene and chemical-protein interactions associated with each phytochemical.
+For a given phytochemical-target interaction, if a protein and gene form are both listed, the interaction is represented as phytochemical-targets->protein, and gene-translates->protein.
+If only a gene form is mentioned, the interaction is represented as the phytochemical-targets->gene.
+We could not find a simple way to determine through webscraping whether a given phytochemical-target interaction takes place at the protein level or by interference in transcription and translation (epigenetic level).
+So, a mapping from a phytochemical to a protein target may mechanistically be mediated by the corresponding gene.
+This information is not captured with full accuracy in the knowledge graph.
+The scraped chemical-target interaction data is available in data/interim/pubchem_target_interactions with one file (labelled by PubChem ID) corresponding to each compound.
 ### Therapeutic Target Database (TTD)
 This contains information on the therapeutic target genes of various drugs.
 We used it to extract the drug targets of existing drugs linked to Oral Mucositis.
-The data was compiled through manual search on the TTD website.
-Hence, there is no corresponding script for it.
+The data was compiled through manual search on the TTD website and is available at data/processed.